thoughtbot/rcm/DEVELOPERS.md

 HTML documentation
 ------------------

-The HTML documentation can be generated using the mdocml suite, especially mandoc(1).
-This shell command will generate them all into a separate `rcm-gh-pages` directory:

-    for i in lsrc.1 mkrc.1 rcm.7 rcrc.5 rcup.1; do
-      mandoc -Thtml -Oman=%N.%S.html man/$i > ~/rcm-gh-pages/$i.html
-    done
-    cp ~/rcm-gh-pages/rcm.7.html ~/rcm-gh-pages/index.html
+The HTML documentation is generated using the mdocml suite.
+Use the `upload-docs` make target to rebuild the HTML docs and upload them to GitHub Pages.
+The `build-docs` target will just build them.

+    make upload-docs

 More information on mdocml can be found on http://mdocml.bsd.lv/ .